Yuma Aoyagi: All Japan Pro Wrestling (2014–present)

 On January 3, 2017, Aoyagi unsuccessfully challenged Keisuke Ishii for the World Junior Heavyweight Championship.
 From February 17 to 26, Aoyagi participated in the 2017 Jr. Battle of Glory where he finished in last place of his block with 3 points where he scored a win over Yohei Nakajima and went to a draw with Atsushi Maruyama.
 On June 18, Aoyagi with Lee and Miyahara won the Nemuro Dining Room Cup 6 Man Tag Tournament defeating Ultimo Dragon, Jun Akiyama and Takao Omori in the finals to win his first tournament in the process.

 After graduating to the heavyweight division on September 12, 2017, Aoyagi and Naoya Nomura defeated Black Tiger VII and Taka Michinoku to win the All Asia Tag Team Championship on September 30.
 He would defend the belt four times before he would relinquish the title, after fracturing his leg in a match with Ryoji Sai on January 25, 2018.
 He would return on June 5 of the same year and reclaim the All Asia Tag Titles with Nomura on July 29.

 On January 3, 2020, Aoyagi would storm Miyahara after a Triple Crown Heavyweight Championship defence, to challenge him for a title match.
 On the 11th of the same month, Aoyagi would announce that if Miyahara would beat him in a singles Championship contest, he would leave Nextream.
 Miyahara would do so, and thus Aoyagi would be forced to leave the stable which he had been a member of for the past years.
-During this time Izanagi would offer Aoyagi a place in the Purple Haze stable, yet he would decline, and would go on during this time tagging with his brother Atsuki.
+During this time Izanagi would offer Aoyagi a place in the Purple Haze stable, yet he would decline, and would go on during this time tagging with his brother Atsuki Aoyagi.

 Aoyagi would participate in the 2020 Champion Carnival, being unsuccessful by ending up with a score of 2 wins to 2 losses.
 In the finals of the tournament, Zeus would defeat Aoyagi's previous ally.
 Aoyagi would then return to Miyahara and lift him on his shoulders, and they would announce on twitter that Aoyagi would be teaming up with Miyahara in the World's Strongest tag Determination League.
-On December 7, 2020, Aoyagi along with Kento Miyahara would beat the team of Jake Lee & Koji Iwamoto, to win the 2020 AJPW World's Strongest Tag Determination League.
+On December 7, 2020, Aoyagi along with Kento Miyahara would beat the team of Jake Lee and Koji Iwamoto, to win the 2020 AJPW World's Strongest Tag Determination League.
 On January 2, 2021, Aoyagi & Miyahara would beat the AJPW World Tag Team Champions, Shuji Ishikawa & Suwama to win the titles, in Korakuen Hall.
 Aoyagi would defeat Jake Lee on May 4, 2022, to win his first Champion Carnival, becoming the youngest ever winner of the tournament in the process.